aaronparker/aaronparker.github.io/_posts/2015-05-15-replicate-2015-folder-redirection-test.md

 # Test Environment

-In my lab, I&#8217;ve used Windows Server 2012 R2 Hyper-V; however the hypervisor isn&#8217;t really that important, as long as you&#8217;re performing all of your tests on the same hypervisor.
+In my lab, I've used Windows Server 2012 R2 Hyper-V; however the hypervisor isn't really that important, as long as you're performing all of your tests on the same hypervisor.

 The virtual machine configuration used for the file server VMs, were configured with 2 vCPUs and 4 GB of RAM.
 I typically use Dynamic Memory on Hyper-V; however for these tests a fixed RAM sizing was used to ensure that as RAM demand in the VM changed, that performance metrics are not adversely affected.